Rojava Revolution: Rojava–Syrian government relations and conflicts

 While conflict between the YPG and the Syrian government has not been as active as fighting against Islamist forces, there have been several conflicts between the two forces.
 Territory once controlled by the Syrian government in both Qamishli and al-Hasakah has been taken over by YPG forces.
 At the end of April 2016, clashes erupted between government forces and YPG fighters for control of Qamishli.

 As of the beginning of August 2016, YPG fighters controlled two-thirds of the northeastern city of al-Hasakah, while pro-government militias controlled the remainder.
 On 17 August 2016, heavy clashes broke out between YPG fighters and the pro-government militias, resulting in the deaths of four civilians, four Kurdish fighters, and three government loyalists.
 On 18 August, Syrian government aircraft bombed YPG positions in Hasakah, including three YPG checkpoints and three YPG bases.
 Syrian Kurds had recently demanded that the pro-government National Defense Forces militia disband in al-Hasakah.
 A government source told the AFP that the air strikes were "a message to the Kurds that they should stop this sort of demand that constitutes an affront to national sovereignty".
 Another possible factor behind the fighting may have been the recent thaw in Turkish–Russian relations that began in July 2016; Russia, a key ally of the Syrian government, had previously been supporting Syrian Kurdish forces as a means to apply pressure to Turkey.
 After the recent territorial defeat of ISIL in Syria and Iraq and improvements in the Turkish–Russian relationship, it is possible that Russia and its allies began to view a strong YPG as increasingly less useful.
 In response to the attacks by the Syrian aircraft on Kurdish positions near al-Hasakah, the United States scrambled planes over the city in order to deter further attacks.
 By 22 August, Syrian government troops, Hezbollah fighters, and members of the Iranian paramilitary Basij militia had become involved in the fighting against Kurdish forces in al-Hasakah.

-In October 2023, in response to a series drone strikes on U.S. bases in Syria and Iraq, the Kurdish forces fight Syrian militias.
+In October 2023, in response to a series drone strikes on U.S. bases in Syria and Iraq, the Kurdish forces fought Syrian militias.
 3 Kurdish militiamen and 19 Syrian militiamen were killed while 20 Syrian militiamen were injured.

 In the context of the 2024 opposition offensives in Syria and the downfall of the Assad regime, SDF forces took part in the battle of Aleppo, expanding their control of the Sheikh Maqsood area, as well as taking territory across the Euphrates river, seizing Deir ez-Zor.